 These are all planners that have been personally tested and used by me, so I hope you find this guide helpful.
 Here are the best paper planners for freelancers as tried and tested by me, that will finally help you get organized this year.

-The best business planners
+The best small business planners

 Running a freelance business takes a lot of planning, organizing and balancing.
 There are a lot of moving parts, from managing client deadlines to scheduling phone calls.
 But these business planners will help you manage it all successfully.